Programs

 SAALT’s Young Leaders Institute (YLI) is an opportunity for undergraduate university students to build leadership skills, connect with activists and mentors, and explore social change strategies around issues that affect South Asian and immigrant communities in the US. - Be The Change, Day of Service

-Be the Change is an annual national day of service that has historically been coordinated by SAALT to inspire and foster civic engagement and stronger communities through volunteerism and community service.
-As of 2016, SAALT no longer serves as the effort’s national coordinator.
-To encourage local leadership among grassroots South Asian organizations, SAALT has prepared an extensive guide for groups interested in organizing a Be the Change event in their communities. - SAALT Circles
+Be the Change was an annual national day of service honoring Gandhi that was historically coordinated by SAALT to inspire and foster civic engagement and stronger communities through volunteerism and community service.
+As of 2016, SAALT ended its role as the effort’s national coordinator in response to understanding the critique of Gandhi’s principles, specifically from non-upper caste, Indian, Hindu populations. - SAALT Circles

 A SAALT Circle is a safe space for community members to come together and learn about local and national issues impacting the South Asian community in the US, share their experiences, and explore ways to create change.